vehagn/homelab/README.md

 ## Cilium LB IPAM

-For [Cilium to act as a load balancer](https://docs.cilium.io/en/stable/network/lb-ipam/) and start assigning IPs to `LoadBalancer` services create a viable IP pool, e.g. `192.168.1.128/5`, by creating a `CiliumLoadBalancerIPPool`
+For [Cilium to act as a load balancer](https://docs.cilium.io/en/stable/network/lb-ipam/) and start assigning IPs to `LoadBalancer` `Service` resources we need to create a `CiliumLoadBalancerIPPool` with a valid pool.

+Edit the cidr range to fit your network before applying it

 ```shell
 kubectl apply infra/cilium/ip-pool.yaml
 ```

-and announce using a `CiliumL2AnnouncementPolicy`
+Next create a `CiliumL2AnnouncementPolicy` to announce the assigned IPs.
+Leaving the `interfaces` field empty announces on all interfaces.

 ```shell
 kubectl apply infra/cilium/announce.yaml